-118. Even a consumer understanding the coffee in the package shown in Kroger-1 to be a blend of Kona and other coffees (a conclusion that very few consumers would draw based on this particular packaging) would expect the package to contain a meaningful percentage of Kona beans.
-In addition, such consumers would expect that a Kona blend would contain at least enough Kona coffee to enable the consumer to taste the presence of this premium coffee bean.
-Given the deviation in the concentration ratios, though, it is implausible that this package meets those consumer expectations.
+- 123. Even a consumer understanding the coffee in the package shown in Kroger-1 to be a blend of Kona and other coffees (a conclusion that very few consumers would draw based on this particular packaging) would expect the package to contain a meaningful percentage of Kona beans.
+Given the deviation in the concentration ratios, though, it is implausible that this package meets those consumer expectations. - 124.
+AMAZON.COM.
+Through its online store at www.amazon.com, Amazon sells a variety of deceptive coffee products, including but not limited to the following: MCC, Hawaiian Isles, Hawaii

-- 119. AMAZON.COM.
-Through its online store at www.amazon.com, Amazon sells a variety of deceptive coffee products, including but not limited to the following: MCC, Hawaiian Isles, Hawaii Gold, Mulvadi, Cameron's, Copper Moon, Hazz, and Magnum Exotics.
+Gold, Mulvadi, Cameron's, Copper Moon, Hazz, and Magnum Exotics.
 Each of these brands offers products through Amazon that falsely designate KONA as the origin of the coffee beans.
-And Amazon wrongfully profits on each sale. - 120.
-WALMART.
+And Amazon wrongfully profits on each sale.

+- 125. WALMART.
 Walmart sells a variety of deceptive coffee products, including but not limited to the following: MCC, Copper Moon, Cameron's, Hawaiian Gold, Boyer's, Hawaiian Isles, and Mulvadi.
-Walmart wrongfully profits on each sale. - 121.
-COSTCO.
-Costco sells a variety of deceptive coffee products, including but not limited to Magnum Exotics.
-Costco wrongfully profits on each sale. - 122.
+Walmart wrongfully profits on each sale. - COSTCO.
+Costco sells a variety of deceptive coffee products, including but not limited 126. to Magnum Exotics.
+Costco wrongfully profits on each sale. - 127.
 BED BATH & BEYOND.
 Bed Bath sells a variety of deceptive coffee products, including but not limited to Copper Moon.
-Bed Bath wrongfully profits on each sale. - 123.
+Bed Bath wrongfully profits on each sale. - 128.
 ALBERTSONS & SAFEWAY.
 Albertsons and Safeway generally offer for sale the same coffee products featuring Kona on the label.
 They both sell a variety of deceptive coffee products, including but not limited to Hawaiian Isles.
 Safeway also sells deceptive coffee products from Cameron's.
-Albertsons and Safeway wrongfully profit on each sale. - 124.
-MNS LTD. ("ABC").
-ABC sells a variety of deceptive coffee products, including but not limited to the following: Mulvadi, MCC and Hawaiian Isles.
-ABC wrongfully profits on each sale. - 125.
-MARMAXX.
+Albertsons and Safeway wrongfully profit on each sale. - MNS LTD. ("ABC").
+ABC sells a variety of deceptive coffee products, including but 129. not limited to the following: Mulvadi, MCC and Hawaiian Isles.
+ABC wrongfully profits on each sale. - 130.
+TJX.
 Through its retail stores branded T.J.
+Maxx, TJX sells a variety of deceptive coffee products, including but not limited to the following: Hawaiian Gold, Magnum Exotics, and Kona Roasting Co.
+TJX wrongfully profits on each sale.

-Maxx and Marshalls sells a variety of deceptive coffee products, including but not limited to the following: Hawaiian Gold, Magnum Exotics, and Kona Roasting Co.
-Marmaxx wrongfully profits on each sale.
+- 131. MARSHALLS OF MA.
+Through its retail stores branded Marshalls, Marshalls of MA sells a variety of deceptive coffee products, including but not limited to the following: Hawaiian Gold, Magnum Exotics, and Kona Roasting Co.
+Marshalls of MA wrongfully profits on each sale. - 132.
+SPROUTS.

-126. SPROUTS.
 Sprouts sells a variety of deceptive coffee products, including but not limited to Cameron's.
 Sprouts wrongfully profits on each sale.

-CAUSE OF ACTION FALSE DESIGNATION OF ORIGIN, FALSE ADVERTISING, AND UNFAIR COMPETITION UNDER LANHAM ACT §43(a) (11 U.S.C. §1125(a))
+CAUSE OF ACTION FALSE DESIGNATION OF ORIGIN, FALSE ADVERTISING, AND UNFAIR COMPETITION UNDER LANHAM ACT §43(a) (15 U.S.C. §1125(a))